izuzanak/uclang/README.md

 ## Documentation

-Documentation of uclang components is located in the directory:
+Documentation of uclang components is located in [`uclang/doc`](https://github.com/izuzanak/uclang/tree/master/uclang/doc).
-[`uclang/doc`](https://github.com/izuzanak/uclang/tree/master/uclang/doc).
-Short introduction to language syntax and features can be found at [`uclang/doc/intro.md`](https://github.com/izuzanak/uclang/blob/master/uclang/doc/intro.md).
+Short introduction to language syntax and features can be found in [`uclang/doc/intro.md`](https://github.com/izuzanak/uclang/blob/master/uclang/doc/intro.md).

 ## Language modules

 A set of modules was created in order to use uclang in production.
-Implementation of these modules is placed in the directory:
+Implementation of these modules is located in [`uclang/mods`](https://github.com/izuzanak/uclang/tree/master/uclang/mods)
-[`uclang/mods`](https://github.com/izuzanak/uclang/tree/master/uclang/mods)

 Some of implemented modules are: